The artwork on this note card was created by 5768 WRJ Art Calendar artist Césan d’Ornellas Levine.

 The Fain Awards are presented every two years to congregations whose work in the area of social justice is exemplary: congregations that have successfully involved large numbers of congregants in their social action programs or that have developed genuinely innovative and/or particularly effective projects.

-In addition to honoring congregations that have developed uniquely innovative and effective Outreach and Membership programs, the Belin Outreach and Membership Awards also solicit programs that engage and retain members of our congregations.
+Honoring congregations of all sizes that have developed uniquely innovative and effective Audacious Hospitality programs, the Belin Awards also solicits programs and practices that engage and retain members of our congregations.
+Lay leaders as well as congregational staff are encouraged to apply.
 Learn more in The Tent.

 Named in memory of Rabbi Maurice N. Eisendrath, the executive director and President of the Union of American Hebrew Congregations from 1943 – 1973, this award is the highest honor bestowed by the Reform Movement.